Cultural impact of Whitney Houston: Music

-Between January 5, 1980 and March 8, 1986, no black female artist had topped the Billboard 200, only going as high as number two.
-Houston's debut album topped the Billboard 200 on International Women's Day, March 8, 1986, eventually staying at the top for 14 weeks.
-The last album by a black woman to top the Billboard 200 prior to Houston was Donna Summer whose 1979 compilation, On the Radio: Greatest Hits Volumes I & II, topped the chart on January 5, 1980.
+In March 1986, Houston broke a six-year drought of black female number one albums on the Billboard 200 when Whitney Houston topped the chart on International Woman's Day, March 8 of that year.
+(Note: From January 12, 1980 to March 1, 1986, no black female artist had topped the Billboard 200, only going as high as number two.)
+The last black female artist to top the chart had been Donna Summer in early January 1980.
+Houston's breakthrough led to other black female artists to achieve similar success.
 On June 21, 1986, Janet Jackson's Control and Patti LaBelle's Winner in You joined Houston's debut into the top three of the Billboard 200, which set another historic milestone as it being the first time that black artists and female artists held the top three positions on what was then called the Top Pop Albums chart.
 Control and Winner in You subsequently followed Houston to number one on the Billboard 200 not too long after, another first.
-On their 1986 year-end Billboard Hot 100 list, it was reported that six songs by black artists - including Houston's "How Will I Know" - made it to the top ten of the list, another first time occurrence for black artists, partially due to Houston's success.
-Houston in particular became the first black woman –– and just the second woman in its history –– to be named the top pop artist on Billboards year-end chart that year and was the first woman ever to have an album placed at number one on their top pop albums list.
+On their 1986 year-end Billboard Hot 100 list, it was reported that six songs by black artists – including Houston's "How Will I Know" – made it to the top ten of the list, the most since 1979, partially due to Houston's success.

+Houston in particular became the first black woman—and just the second woman in its history—to be named the top pop artist on Billboards year-end chart that year and was the first woman ever to have an album placed at number one on their top pop albums list.
 In addition, when "Greatest Love of All" and the Whitney Houston album simultaneously topped the Hot 100 and Billboard 200 on May 17, 1986, Houston had become the first female artist since Kim Carnes in June 1981 to do so.

-The following year, Houston's second album, Whitney made chart history by having Houston be the first female artist to debut at number one on the Billboard 200, it also became the first album by a woman to stay at number one for the first eleven weeks it was on top of the chart, still the most weeks for a pre-streaming era album by a woman.
-In April 1988, Houston set an all-time chart record after her ballad, "Where Do Broken Hearts Go", topped the Billboard Hot 100, her seventh consecutive number one single to do so.
-By accomplishing this, Houston had broken the chart record for most consecutive number one singles on the Billboard Hot 100, first set by The Beatles.